The deadline for paying the income tax for 2018 has passed, and so time again to prepare for next year’s filing.

-The graduated income tax imposes rates ranging from 20% to 35% on taxable income.
-On the other hand, the 8% income tax is, as its name implies, imposes an 8% tax on gross sales/receipts.
+The graduated income tax imposes rates ranging from 20 – 35 on taxable income.
+The other option calls for an 8 percent tax on gross sales/receipts.

 These options already require different forms and methods for filing income tax returns.
 But the options still do not end there.